Riley-Py/UWaterloo-Work/Vapour Pressure.md

 ![[Pasted image 20241204210640.png]]

 1 is diethyl ether, 2 is bezene, 3 is water, 4 is toluene, and 5 is aniline.
-A substance with a high vapour pressure is **volatile**
+A substance with a high vapour pressure is **volatile**.
+Molecules with higher intermolecular forces have lower vapour pressure.

 #CHE_102